prose-im/prose-web/src/content/blog/why-prose-chose-swiftui.md

 ### Platform specificity

 Going native means that initially, Prose will only have a macOS app.
-However, there's a silver lining - we hope to leverage [Mac Catalyst](https://developer.apple.com/mac-catalyst/) to get a head start on our iOS app.
-Basically, Mac Catalyst allows for code sharing across different Apple platforms, enabling your app to run on multiple devices with minimal additional code.
-We are also developing a web version of Prose so that Windows and Linux users can use it while we build the remaining apps.
+However, there's a silver lining - we are also developing a web version of Prose so that Windows and Linux users can use it while we build the remaining apps.

 ### Smaller community